 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a common fixture in the home that we use daily.
-There’s a tendency to accept its use for granted, however it’s crucial to remember that it’s not a trash can.
-There are certain things that should never be flushed down the toilet because they can cause obstruction from the pipes or damage in sewer lines.
+Toilets are a typical fixture in the home that we are using every day.
+We tend to think of its utility for granted, but it’s essential to keep in mind that it’s not a trash can.
+There are certain items that shouldn’t be flushed down the drain since they can cause blockage within the drainage system or damage for sewer drains.

 Key Takeaways